 How to Grow Salvia

-- When it's Thriving: Strong, upright stalks supporting flower spikes
+- Signs of a Healthy Plant: Strong, upright stalks supporting flower spikes.

 Starting Salvia From Seed

-You can plant salvia from seed if you like, and it's easy to do so.
+You can start salvia from seed if you like, and it's easy to do so.
 After the last frost has passed in your area, work some compost into the top 6 to 8 inches of soil.
 After working the soil, use a garden rake to smooth it.
-Drop your salvia seeds onto the ground and then barely cover them with dirt.
+Drop your salvia seeds onto the ground and then barely cover them with soil.

 Water after planting and keep the seeds moist but not soggy until they germinate in 15 to 21 days.
 When they do, thin them so the young plants are about 12 to 18 inches apart.
 Mulch around your young plants to help retain water and prevent weeds.